FelixKratz/SbarLua/README.md

 ### Multiple Bars

-If you are using muliple sketchybar instances, you can target the lua module to interact with another sketchybar instance by providing the instance name right after requiring the module like this:
+If you are using multiple sketchybar instances, you can target the lua module to interact with another sketchybar instance by providing the instance name right after requiring the module like this: